MoserMichael/python-obj-system/gen-iterator.md

 ## <a id='s0-3' />built-in range function, for iterating over a range of values

 built in range function returns an object of built-in type range, the range object is not a generator, the range object returns an iterator, it has an \_\_iter\_\_ function that returns an iterator object.
-It makes sense to avoid generators for the built-in range function: generators are slower, as they need to switch the stack back and forth between the generator functio nand the for loop that is using it
+It makes sense to avoid generators for the built-in range function: generators are slower, as they need to switch the stack back and forth between the generator function and the for loop that is using it

 __Source:__